Pyroxenium/Basalt/docs/README.md

 Here you can find information about how to use Basalt as well as examples of functional Basalt code.
 The aim of Basalt is to improve user interaction through visual display.

-On the right side of this page you can find a Wiki Navigation, where you can find a more detailed list of Basalt's features
+On the left side of this page you can find a Wiki Navigation, where you can find a more detailed list of Basalt's features

 ## About Basalt